The nonprofit world is pivoting once again following the most recent safety concerns related to COVID-19.

 Learn more about utilizing email to communicate with your volunteers.

-We hope these 8 steps will help keep your community safe and active as your organization moves toward recovery.
+We hope these 8 steps will help keep your community safe and active as your organization adapts to the changing regulations and safety measures.
 By adopting technology and online tools, and keeping your community updated on newly implemented safety practices, your organization can continue to have a positive impact.